h8d13/Vase/README.md

 Then `./main -pe` to edit desired values, then `sudo ./main -p` when ready.

+> Using vim you can use insert to edit, ESC to enter command mode and :wq to write changes.
+> You can also go through some of the rest of the code as there might be some programs you want to add/remove.

 [![VaseInstallVideo](http://img.youtube.com/vi/j7YnkxY1mVo/0.jpg)](http://www.youtube.com/watch?v=j7YnkxY1mVo "Vase Installation Demo")

 See an example installation on YouTube [here.](https://www.youtube.com/watch?v=j7YnkxY1mVo)